Tolza87/projetpassepartout/SECURITY.md

 ## Reporting a Vulnerability

-BDD connection not ready
+BDD connection not ready,
-Clear datas
+Clear datas,
-No RegEx
+No RegEx,
-No prep request
+No prep request,